 - You must be a United States Citizen and have a Oklahoma Drivers License or Oklahoma State ID (this will constitute proof of current legal residency in the state of Oklahoma).

 - Be at least 21 years of age.
-(Note: You may take the course before age 21, but may not submit an application before age 21).
+(Note: You may take this course before age 21, but may not submit an application before age 21).

-- Complete an approved training course administered by an approved instructor and make proper application or provide proof of exemption.
+- Complete an approved training course (the classes listed above) which are administered by an approved instructor and make proper application or provide proof of exemption.

 - Course live firing must be done with approved weapon of caliber between .22 and .45.
 (Note: To qualify to carry a semi-automatic, you must shoot the live fire portion with a semi-automatic pistol.)

 The Oklahoma Handgun License Class covers training on Oklahoma Law, Deadly Force issues, Safety, Shooting Fundamentals, Handgun Operation, Ammunition, and a 50-round course of fire.
-It is taught in the Tulsa area, and contains an abbreviated “basic” class for handguns with an emphasis on Safety.
+It contains an abbreviated “basic” class for handguns with an emphasis on Safety.
 A 15-question test is given in which you must get 11 correct to receive your certificate.
 The certificate you receive by passing this class can then be submitted with your concealed carry license application to the Sheriff’s Office of the County in which you live.

 Important Information you must read before attending class: